-Reserve Uffizi Gallery tickets
+Reserve Uffizi Gallery tickets and tours

-The Uffizi, Florence, Italy - visitor information
+The Uffizi Gallery, Florence, Italy - visitor information

 A visit to the Uffizi Gallery is pretty much obligatory for visitors to Florence; you may be staying in Florence proper, in which case you'll have several bites at the cherry, or you may well have set aside just one or two days.
 In either case you can, under the best of circumstances, figure on an hour or two standing in the queue, and it's not unheard of for people to be queuing for three or four hours!

 Why risk any of this?
 Several hours will enable you to do some serious wandering around the city, so why waste any of that time by standing in a queue?
-Incidentally, if you're looking to reserve a Florence hotel, we're happy to recommend ahotelinitaly.com.

 The building is a Renaissance palace by Vasari (1560) and was once home to the offices (hence 'Uffizi') of the Medicis' administration.
-The building is 'U' shaped, with the closed end looking out over the river Arno, the other end opening onto Palazzo della Signoria.
+The building is 'U' shaped, the closed end looking out over the river Arno and the other end opening onto Palazzo della Signoria.
 Once Vasari had died, building and extension work continued, with each successive member of the Medici clan adding to the increasingly rich treasure trove of the family's art collection.
 With the death and will of Anna Maria Lodovica, the enormous collection was bequeathed to the people of Florence, with the condition that it never be allowed to leave the city.

 During the nineteenth century the vast bulk of the statuary was moved from the Uffizi to the Bargello museum (still in Florence), whilst many other antiquities went to the Museo Archeologico.
 What remained is a breathtaking collection of paintings and as smaller selection of sculpture.